-Zeinab Bailoun is a Lebanese-American graduate of Columbia University’s M.A. in Human Rights Studies.
+Zeinab Bailoun is a Lebanese-American graduate of Columbia University’s Master of Arts in Human Rights Studies.
 She is a student at New York University School of Law.
 At Columbia, her thesis research focused on usage of rights language in court transcripts of ICC cases and the prevalence of certain rights over others within the framework of criminal justice.
 Zeinab enjoys reading, writing, traveling and sushi, among other things.

 Ishita Petkar graduated from Columbia University’s M.A. in Human Rights Studies in 2017.
 Her research focuses on the nexus of Indigenous rights and corporate responsibility.
 She evaluated corporate engagement with principles of free, prior, informed consent for her thesis.
 Ishita is passionate about literature, ancient history, and traveling, and is a professional Indian classical dancer in her free time.

 Genevieve Zingg graduated with a master’s degree in Human Rights Studies at Columbia University, focusing on human rights in the context of armed conflict, counterterrorism and national security.
 She is interested in refugees and migration, foreign policy and international politics, international criminal and humanitarian law, and intersectional issues of race and gender.
 Her regional focus is primarily the Middle East and North Africa.
 She holds a B.A.
 (Hons.) from the University of Toronto and has professional experience working in Geneva, Athens, Paris, Brussels and Toronto.
 Connect with her on Twitter @GenZingg.